 Yarn: leftovers of fingering-weight yarn (mainly Froehlich Blauband Special), in purple, navy blue, turquoise, orange, yellow and grey

 Beginning at the butt of the Hippo you start to attach the hexagons to the octagon.
 And so on, you attach the other pieces.

 The pattern is really clever.
-A well written instruction over 35 pages guides you through every single step.
+A well-written instruction over 35 pages guides you through every single step.
 I’m still impressed by the construction of this piece, how with small pieces of penta-, hexa-, hepta- and octagons you can crochet a 3D-piece like a hippo.

 Actually, this toy was intended for the newborn from a friend.
 But my boyfriend and I are so in love with this hippo that we won’t give it away.
-My boyfriend cuddles and talks with him.
+My boyfriend cuddles and talks to him.
 So his teddy “Konradli” is not anymore alone at our house.
 Konradli has a new friend: the Happy Hippo.